Back To Search Results

 Histochemistry of the Lung

-Histochemical analyses of the lung can be carried out using lectin histochemistry (LC) or immunohistochemistry (IHC).
-Both methods can be performed on tissue slides.
-The normal lung cells can be typed as type I and type II pneumocytes based on histochemical analyses using lectin typing (glycotyping) [17].
-The alveolar macrophages in the normal lung are positive for many N-linked saccharides, namely, N-acetylgalactosamine, N-acetylglucosamine, terminal β-D-galactose, and sialyl groups.
-Some specific lectins can be used as a marker for cell types, such as Dolichos biflorus agglutinin for bronchial epithelial cells, Triticum Vulgaris (succinylated) for type I pneumocytes and Hippeastrum hybrid or Maclura pomifera lectins for type II pneumocytes.
-Alveolar macrophages are anti-CD68 positive, and alveolar lining show positivity for cytokeratin.
+Histochemical analyses of lung tissues can be conducted using lectin histochemistry or immunohistochemistry.
+Both techniques can be applied to tissue slides.
+Normal lung cells can be classified into type I and type II pneumocytes based on histochemical analyses using lectin typing (glycotyping).[17]
+Alveolar macrophages in the normal lung are positive for several N-linked saccharides, including N-acetylgalactosamine, N-acetylglucosamine, terminal β-D-galactose, and sialyl groups.
+Some specific lectins can be used as a marker for cell types, such as Dolichos biflorus agglutinin for bronchial epithelial cells, Triticum Vulgaris (succinylated) for type I pneumocytes, and Hippeastrum hybrid or Maclura pomifera lectins for type II pneumocytes.
+Alveolar macrophages test positive for anti-CD68, and the alveolar lining shows positivity for cytokeratin.

-Further, IHC and LC can provide substantial insights into obstructive and restrictive pathologies as well as in lung cancer diagnosis.
-Adenocarcinomas can be identified by differentiation markers that include TTF-1 and NapsinA.
-Both these markers are expressed in more than 85% of the cases [18].
-Metastasis can be confirmed by IHC staining to identify primary tumor tissue of origin.
+Immunohistochemistry and lectin histochemistry can provide substantial insights into obstructive and restrictive pathologies and lung cancer diagnosis.
+Adenocarcinomas can be identified using differentiation markers such as TTF-1 and NapsinA.
+Both these markers are expressed in more than 85% of the cases.[19]
+Metastasis can be confirmed by immunohistochemistry staining to identify the primary tumor tissue of origin.
 Distinct expression of CK7 and CK20 profiles, in addition to the absence of markers commonly expressed in primary lung cancer, can signify metastatic cancer.
-With the advent of cancer treatment through tyrosine kinase inhibitor (TKI), actionable gene mutations can be screened in lung cancer patients [19].
-EGFR mutation and ALK translocation are the most effectively targeted oncogenes in non-small cell carcinomas and are now considered standard treatment procedures presently [19].
+With the advent of cancer treatment using tyrosine kinase inhibitors, actionable gene mutations can be screened in patients with lung cancer.[20]
+EGFR mutation and ALK translocation are the most effectively targeted oncogenes in non–small cell carcinomas and are now considered standard treatment procedures.[20]

 Cytochemistry of the Lung